rdavidreid/UnderwayApp/README.md

 - [ ] Multiple sessions
 - [ ] Users can post comments on projects they have backed
 - [ ] Users can 'follow' a project without backing it
+- [ ] Users can send messages to other users
+- [ ] Project authors can message all backers
 - [ ] Implement 'Account Settings.'
 Edit display name, update password, etc.
 - [ ] Implement infinite scroll on Project Index.
-Fix scalability.
+Improve scalability.

 [phase-one]: ./docs/phases/phase01.md
 [phase-two]: ./docs/phases/phase02.md